-- "SAR Agreement" means the agreement described in Section 7 evidencing a Stock Appreciation Right. - "SEC" means the Securities and Exchange Commission. (gg) - "Section 16 Persons" means those officers, directors or other persons who are subject to the requirement of Section 16 of (hh) the Exchange Act. - "Section 409A" means Section 409A of the Code and the interpretative guidance issued thereunder, including, without (ii) limitation, any such guidance that may be issued after the Effective Date. - "Securities Act" means the Securities Act of 1933, as amended. (jj) - "Service" means service as an Employee, Director, Non-Employee Director or Contractor.
-A Participant's Service does not (kk) terminate if he or she is an Employee and goes on a bona fide leave of absence that was approved by the Company in writing and the terms of the leave provide for continued service crediting, or when continued service crediting is required by applicable law.
+- (ff) "SAR Agreement" means the agreement described in Section 7 evidencing a Stock Appreciation Right. - (gg) "SEC" means the Securities and Exchange Commission. - (hh) "Section 16 Persons" means those officers, directors or other persons who are subject to the requirement of Section 16 of the Exchange Act. - "Section 409A" means Section 409A of the Code and the interpretative guidance issued thereunder, including, without limitation, any such guidance that may be issued after the Effective Date. - (jj) "Securities Act" means the Securities Act of 1933, as amended. - (kk) "Service" means service as an Employee, Director, Non-Employee Director or Contractor.
+A Participant's Service does not terminate if he or she is an Employee and goes on a bona fide leave of absence that was approved by the Company in writing and the terms of the leave provide for continued service crediting, or when continued service crediting is required by applicable law.
 However, for purposes of determining whether an Option is entitled to continuing ISO status, an Employee's Service will be treated as terminating 90 days after such Employee went on leave, unless such Employee's right to return to active work is guaranteed by law or by a contract.
 Service terminates in any event when the approved leave ends, unless such Employee immediately returns to active work.
 Further, unless otherwise determined by the Committee, a Participant's Service will not terminate merely because of a change in the capacity in which the Participant provides service to the Company, a Parent, Subsidiary or Affiliate, or a transfer between entities (the Company or any Parent, Subsidiary, or Affiliate); provided that there is no interruption or other termination of Service.
-Except as otherwise determined by the Committee, upon any transaction or event that results in a Subsidiary ceasing to be an affiliate of the Company, any Participant of such Subsidiary on or following such event shall be treated as incurring a termination of employment or service with the Company for purposes of this Plan and the Awards granted hereunder. - "Share" means one share of Common Stock. - (mm) "Stock Appreciation Right" or "SAR" means a stock appreciation right awarded under the Plan. - "Stock Grant" means Shares awarded under the Plan. - "Stock Grant Agreement" means the agreement described in Section 8 evidencing a Stock Grant.
-(00) - "Stock Option Agreement" means the agreement described in Section 6 evidencing an Option. - "Stock Unit" means a bookkeeping entry representing the equivalent of one Share awarded under the Plan. (qq) - "Stock Unit Agreement" means the agreement described in Section 9 evidencing a Stock Unit. (rr) - "Subsidiary" means any corporation (other than the Company) in an unbroken chain of corporations beginning with the (ss) Company, if each of the corporations other than the last corporation in the unbroken chain owns stock possessing 50% or more of the total combined voting power of all classes of stock in one of the other corporations in such chain.
-A corporation that attains the status of a Subsidiary on a date after the adoption of the Plan shall be considered a Subsidiary commencing as of such date. - "10-Percent Stockholder" means an individual who owns more than 10% of the total combined voting power of all classes of (tt) outstanding stock of the Company, its Parent or any of its Subsidiaries.
+Except as otherwise determined by the Commany, any Participant of such Subsidiary on or following such event shall be treated as incurring a termination of employment or service with the Company for purposes of this Plan and the Awards granted hereunder. - (II) "Share" means one share of Common Stock. - (mm) "Stock Appreciation Right" or "SAR" means a stock appreciation right awarded under the Plan. - (nn) "Stock Grant" means Shares awarded under the Plan. - (oo) "Stock Grant Agreement" means the agreement described in Section 8 evidencing a Stock Grant. - (pp) "Stock Option Agreement" means the agreement described in Section 6 evidencing an Option. - (qq) "Stock Unit" means a bookkeeping entry representing the equivalent of one Share awarded under the Plan. - (rr) "Stock Unit Agreement" means the agreement described in Section 9 evidencing a Stock Unit. - (ss) "Subsidiary" means any corporation (other than the Company) in an unbroken chain of corporations beginning with the Company, if each of the corporations other than the last corporation in the unbroken chain owns stock possessing 50% or more of the total combined voting power of all classes of stock in one of the other corporations in such chain.
+A corporation that attains the status of a Subsidiary on a date after the adoption of the Plan shall be considered a Subsidiary commencing as of such date. - (tt) "10-Percent Stockholder" means an individual who owns more than 10% of the total combined voting power of all classes of outstanding stock of the Company, its Parent or any of its Subsidiaries.
 In determining stock ownership, the attribution rules of Code Section 424(d) shall be applied.